axelvanherle/axelvanherle.github.io/content/post/20-02-22_howigotthisup.md

 author: "Axel Vanherle"
 ---

-Hello, this post is a quick explanation of how I got this website up and running.
+Hello, this post is an explanation of how I got this website up and running.

-### Rambling

-First of all, you're probably reading this while it is hosted on GitHub Pages.
-I can host this wherever i want, but since i have done a previous project like this, using GitHub Pages is the most obvious choice for this project.
-It's also easy for me at add posts, as i just put a markdown file in the correct directory, and github actions takes care of the rest.
+If you are reading this, the chances are that it is hosted on GitHub Pages.
+While there are numerous web-hosting options available, I preferred GitHub Pages for this project because of my prior experience with it.
+Additionally, it enables me to publish posts efficiently as I only have to place a markdown file in the correct folder, and GitHub actions, in combination with Hugo, do the rest of the work.

-It all started with [this video](https://youtu.be/ZFL09qhKi5I).
+The inspiration for this website came from [this video](https://youtu.be/ZFL09qhKi5I).
 I've been watching the content for a while and stumbled upon this video.
 I've always been interested in the world of web design, but it's always been somewhat of a foreign concept to me.
 I don't have the time to learn HTML, CSS, JS, or any other web design frameworks like React or whatnot.
 And to be honest, I don't really want to.
-So, when I found a tool like this, it sparked an interest in me to make a website like this - something where everyone could submit posts, and using GitHub Actions to do all the heavy lifting.
+So, when I found a tool like this, it sparked an interest in me to make a website like this.

-It wasn't difficult to set this up once I got the hang of Hugo.
-I spent some time playing with it until I understood how it worked.
-And once I understood it, it was smooth sailing from there.
-Now that i've used hugo a few times setting up a website was this was a breeze.
-It took maybe 30 minutes?
+Once I had a good grasp of Hugo, setting up the website was straightforward.
+I spent some time familiarizing myself with the tool, and once I understood it, setting up the website was a breeze.
+It took less than 30 minutes.

-### How

-I started with a simple GitHub repository, to which I added a Hugo site.
-After i had a site, i needed a theme.
-I had starred a bunch of themes, but this one stood out to me, it's simple, but clean.
-Then i added a github actions to automate the building part for me.
+So how did i do it?

+First, you need to create a GitHub repository for your website.
+Once you have created the repository, you can add a Hugo site to it.
+Hugo is a popular static site generator that allows you to create websites quickly and easily.
+You can install Hugo on your local machine and use it to create your site.

+Next, you need to choose a theme for your website.
+You can browse and select a theme from the many available options.
+Once you have selected a theme, you need to add it to your Hugo site.

+After adding the theme, you can use GitHub actions to automate the building process.
+GitHub actions are a set of scripts that can be triggered by certain events.
+In this case, you can set up a GitHub action that is triggered whenever you add a new post to your site.

+The GitHub action will use the Hugo configuration and theme you have set up to build your website automatically.
+Once the website is built, the GitHub action will publish it to the gh-pages branch.
+This is a branch that GitHub uses to host websites.

-Basically, once you add a post, the hugo workflow gets triggered that builds the website using the configuration, theme, etc. that I set up.
-This workflow publishes the built website to the gh-pages branch.
-Once that is pushed, another workflow gets triggered that renews the GitHub Page.
-All of this happens in under a minute, so it's all pretty real-time.
+Once the website is published to the gh-pages branch, another GitHub action is triggered that renews the GitHub page.
+This process is very fast and happens in under a minute, so your website is updated in real-time.

-### Questions

-If you have any questions, you can ask you can learn how to contact me on my about page.
+If you have any questions, please don't hesitate to reach out to me via my About page.